-Sharon Weston Broome is a firm believer in achieving unity and equality through her dedication to public service.
+Sharon Weston Broome is a firm believer in achieving progress through inclusion, innovation and information.

-Before becoming the first female to hold the position of Mayor-President of the City of Baton Rouge and East Baton Rouge Parish, Broome served as a Baton Rouge Metro City Council Member, a Louisiana State Representative, and a Louisiana State Senator.
+Mayor Broome is the first female Mayor-President of the City of Baton Rouge and East Baton Rouge Parish.
+She previously served as a Baton Rouge Metro City Council Member, a Louisiana State Representative and a Louisiana State Senator.

 While serving in the legislature, Broome became the first woman to hold the leadership positions of Speaker Pro Tempore in the House and President Pro Tempore in the Senate.

-Faith and family are priorities for Broome.
-She is happily married to Marvin Broome.
-They are the proud parents of three children and three grandchildren.
+Faith and family are priorities for Mayor Broome.
+She is a member of United Christian Faith Ministries Church and is happily married to Marvin Broome.
+They are the proud parents of three children and have three grandchildren.